 The Southern Review offers a $50 payment per printed page and an additional $25 for each subsequent page.
 It will print any type of genre as long as it meets their standards, with no limit on length or style.

-Frontier Poetry is a small, independent publisher of poetry books.
-It publishes work from both established and up-and-coming poets with a focus on experimentalism in form.
+Another fantastic website that will pay for your poetry is Frontier Poetry, a small, independent publisher of poetry books.
+They publish works from both established and up-and-coming poets with a focus on experimentalism in form.
 They offer between $50 and $150 as payment to their partner poets for any selected pieces.

 Strong Verse is an online poetry magazine that exists to give a voice to poems that can sustain life with words.
 The website currently pays $10 per poem for first publication and nonexclusive reprint rights.